LastLeaf/fw.mpa/README.md

 * `fw.debug` (Read-Only) Whether server is in debug mode.
 * `fw.config` (Read-Only) The fw.mpa configuration.
 * `fw.currentLoading` (Read-Only) The current loading file (or dir of server modules) while framework initialing.
 * `fw.tmpl(file)` Load a template file.
 ONLY available while framework initialing, so call it at the beginning of files.
 The file path is relative to `fw.currentLoading`.
+It returns an object containing all template functions.
+The i18n function is also provided in the returning object.
 * `fw.db` An object for visiting database.
 If database type is set to "mongodb", this is an [mongoose](http://mongoosejs.com/) object.
 Otherwise, it's null.
 * `fw.module(name)` Get a server module.
 Returns the return value of the specified server module.
 * `fw.restart()` Restart app in debug or cache mode, or simply exit in default mode.
 Take care when using this method.
 Notice that every time you modify `fwconfig.js`, server will automatically call this method.